allysonpdm/arch-crud-laravel/README.md

 - `$nameModel`: The name of the model class that the service uses.
 - `$nameCollection`: The name of the collection resource class that the service returns when multiple instances of the model are requested.
 - `$nameResource`: The name of the item resource class that the service returns when a single instance of the model is requested.

+Others properties to configure the service:
 - `$onTransaction`: Controls whether database rollbacks will be performed if an exception occurs, default is true.
 - `$onTransaction`: Controls whether database rollbacks will be performed if an exception occurs, default is true.
 - `$onCache`: Controls whether the results of the `show()` and `list()` methods will be cached.
 The `update()` method creates and updates cache values, the default is true.
 - `$relationships`: You can enter an array with the relationships you want to display.
 It is possible to use the `getRelationships()` method to get all the relationships.
 The default is an empty array.

+All these properties can be defined in the `__constructor()` method or in the CRUD methods, in the way that makes the most sense in your application.

 By extending the `BaseService` class, we get several benefits, including:
 - The `BaseService` provides a set of default CRUD operations (create, read, update, and delete) that can be used by the service.